Oyster card: Non-Oyster contactless payment

+Advantages of Oyster

+While contactless payment cards can be used for most purposes, the Oyster card retains some advantages.
+An Oyster card can have a longer term "season" ticket, or a discount loaded onto it, which is not yet available on contactless bank cards (as of 2025).
+Unlike an Oyster card, a contactless card has the advantage of automatically applying a seven-day Monday-to-Sunday travel-card rate: if the card is used several times in any Monday-to-Sunday period (but only Monday-to-Sunday, unlike a seven-day ticket on an Oyster card), an automatic cap is applied.
+As of 2025 there is no automatic cap for other periods.

 Since the Oyster readers cannot write to a contactless card, the reader when touching out is unable to display the fare charged for the journey, as the card does not have the starting point stored in it.
 This is calculated overnight once the touch in and touch out information is downloaded from the gates and collated.
+If the card is registered with TfL journey charges can be checked online from the following day.
 When a touch in with a contactless card is made, the validity of the card is checked by debiting the card account with 10 pence.
 The final fare charged excludes this initial charge.

-As with Oyster, a failure to touch either in or out, charges the maximum possible fare.
+As with Oyster, a failure to touch either in or out charges the maximum possible fare; this may also happen if different cards are used for tapping in and out, and if payment is made by a mobile device unavailable for tapping out, e.g. when the battery is discharged.
 Transport for London state that if ticket inspection is taking place, it is then necessary to present the contactless card to the ticket inspector's portable oyster card reader.
-As the reader at the starting station cannot write to the contactless card and the card's use is not downloaded until the following night, it is not clear how the isolated portable card reader can determine if the card was used to touch into the system.
+As the reader at the starting station cannot write to the contactless card and the card's use is not downloaded until the following night, it is not possible to determine if the card was used to touch into the system.
+However after conciliation if it was found that the card was not touched in at the moment of revenue inspection, a maximum fare would be charged as a failed revenue inspection, and the card may be blocked from further use.